Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-06.md

 ## Project requirements

-So far you have published two libraries: Strings, and Maths.
+So far you have published two libraries: Strings, and Math.
 Your goal with this assignment is to do the following to **each** library.

 - Bundle as umd and esm
 - Publish to npm